thompson-zak/LearnToCode/README.md

 * Add rubber ducky decoding feature (popup modal, button similar to lightbulb, possibly on timer)
 * Polish each page for grammar and clarity of explanation/examples
 * Improve performance in regards to memory, it seems webpage can be very RAM greedy especially if open for a while
-* Implement token cache to speed up response times.
-Do in-mem per-server cache first, can switch to Redis or similar if necessary later.

 ### Nice to haves
 * Add actual testing framework for backend code